-16 l"The law and the prophets were until John.
-Since that time the kingdom of God has been preached, and everyone is pressing into it. l7mAnd it is easier for heaven and earth to pass away than for one l7tittle of the law to fail.
+16 I"The law and the prophets were until John.
+Since that time the kingdom of God has been preached, and everyone is pressing into it.
+17 Mand it is easier for heaven and earth to pass away than for one 7 tittle of the law to fail.

-"There was a certain rich man" (Luke 16:1)

-A man who had a large estate capable of of providing for others (1,6,7)

-He had a steward whom he placed in charge of his possessions and business dealings (cf. Gen. 39:6)
+- "There was a certain rich man" (Luke 16:1) - A man who had a large estate capable of of providing for others (1,6,7) - ▶ He had a steward whom he placed in charge of his possessions and business dealings (cf. Gen. 39:6)

-A "steward" / "manager" (Gk oikonomos).

-An "οἰκονόμος" in the ancient world was a trusted servant or employee who managed the household and affairs of another.

-"Comparable to a modern-day financial planner or trustee who controls the finances of an estate for the purpose of making more money for that estate."
+- A "steward" / "manager" (Gk oikonomos). - An "οἰκονόμος" in the ancient world was a trusted servant or employee who managed the household and affairs of another. - "Comparable to a modern-day financial planner or trustee who controls the finances of an estate for the purpose of making more money for that estate."
 (BKC)

-The steward is accused of "wasting his masters goods."

-him, 'What is this I hear about you?
+- The steward is accused of "wasting his masters goods." - "he called him and said to him, 'What is this I hear about you?
 Give an account of your stewardship, for you can no longer be steward.'"
-(2)

-He is required to turn over all of his accounts - he's fired!
+(2) - He is required to turn over all of his accounts he's fired!

-- "I cannot dig" he was either physically unable or too lazy to engage in manual labor.
-(3) - "I am ashamed to beg" His pride would not allow him to ask for charity.
-(3) - He decides he will try to win the favor of those who owed large amounts to his master (4)
+- The steward decides his next move "What can I do?" - "I cannot dig" he was either physically unable or too lazy to engage in manual labor.
+(3) - "I am ashamed to beg" His pride would not allow him to seek charity.
+(3) - ▶ He decides he will try to win the favor of those who owed large amounts to his master (4)